-Eight of the nine The five-substances recommended for listing by the Committee are intentionally produced substances only and the Committee decision for seven four of them has been to recommend listing in Annex A. For onethe fifth-substance, the Committee has recommended listing in Annex A or B. The final decision in this case will be taken by the Conference of the Parties.
+Eight of the nine substances recommended for listing by the Committee are intentionally produced substances only and the Committee decision for seven of them has been to recommend listing in Annex A. For one substance, the Committee has recommended listing in Annex A or B. The final decision will be taken by the Conference of the Parties.
 The ninth substance, which has been proposed for listing in Annexes A and C, is intentionally produced but may also be produced unintentionally from various combustion processes and other diffuse sources.